Managing and engaging remote workers

 And don’t ignore your remote workers until you need them.
 We schedule regular meetings.
 Plus, a casual check in now and then is extremely beneficial.
 We try to interact frequently, even if it’s just a quick email saying hi.

-Trust them.
 Because we don’t actually see our remote workers at work, we have to hold a certain level of trust – and they appreciate it.
 Don’t try to micromanage.
 We have to manage based on objectives instead.
-Be clear in the position requirements and expectations, have regular update meetings, and get remote workers involved in the goal setting to increase engagement.
+Be clear in the position requirements and expectations, have regular update meetings, and get remote workers involved in the goal-setting to increase engagement.

 Our remote workers are extremely important to our organization.
 All it takes is a little awareness of how to best engage them.